iKigaiArt Landing Page Redesign Case Study

 See usability test results here: https://miro.com/app/board/o9J_lGDZ3KQ=/

-As the UX researcher, I conducted evaluative usability testing on the existing website with five participants in round 1.
+As the UX researcher, I conducted evaluative usability testing on the existing website to understand potential problems with the existing web platform.

 The subjects were reflective of the primary target market audience segment and screened to ensure they met inclusion criteria prior to the testing.

-4. Users felt that the black and white/greyscale UI design of the site was ‘cold‘, ‘sterile‘, ‘elitist‘ and ‘uninviting‘ resulting in new users not feeling welcome to the service
+Problem #3: Users felt that the black and white/greyscale UI design of the site was ‘cold‘, ‘sterile‘, ‘elitist‘ and ‘uninviting‘ resulting in new users not feeling welcome to the service.

-a.
-Confusing microcopy & messaging about what the service actually does and who it is for
+Confusing messaging about what the service actually does and who it is for

-The messaging about iKigaiArt left users confused as to what the platform does.
+The site’s messaging about iKigaiArt left users confused as to what the platform does.

 Multiple terms are used to describe the business proposition such as ‘patronage’ ‘subscription plan’ ‘membership plan’ and slogans like ‘experience art flexibly‘.